bg-chun/in-place-pod-vertical-scaling/README.md

 The possible values are Proposed/InProgress/Deferred(delayed)/Infeasible(rejected).

 ## API-Server changes
-For pods which has been created with new podSpec, it will set `PodStatus.ResourcesAllocated` field as same as PodSpec.Container.Resources.
+For pods which has been created with new podSpec, it will set `PodStatus.ResourcesAllocated` field as same as `PodSpec.Container.Resources`.

 ## Scheduler level changes